Labourers need wages to satisfy their wants and needs.

-- Consumer demand for goods and services: The higher the demand of the product, the higher the demand for labour.
+- Consumer demand for goods and services: the higher the demand for products, the higher the demand for labour.

-- Productivity of labour: the more productive the labour is, the more the demand for labour.
+- Productivity of labour: the more productive labour is, the more the demand for labour.

-- Price and productivity of capital: Capital is a substitute resource for labour.
-If the price of capital were to lower and its productivity to rise, firms will demand more of capital and labour demand will fall- shift to the left.
+- Price and productivity of capital: capital is a substitute resource for labour.
+If the price of capital were to lower and its productivity to rise, firms will demand more of capital and labour demand will fall (labour demand curve shifts to the left).

-- Non-wage employment costs: Wages are not the only cost to a firm of employing workers.
-Sometimes, employment tax, welfare insurance for each employee etc will have to be paid.
+- Non-wage employment costs: wages are not the only cost to a firm of employing workers.
+Sometimes, employment tax, welfare insurance for each employee etc. will have to be paid by the firm.
 If these costs increase, firms will demand less labour.

 Factors that cause a shift in the labour supply curve:

-- Advantages of an occupation: The different advantages a job can offer to employees will affect the supply of labour- the people willing to do that job.
-Example: If the no. of hours worked in the airline industry increases, the labour supply there will shift to the left.
+- Advantages of an occupation: the different advantages a job can offer to employees will affect the supply of labour- the people willing to do that job.
+Example: if the number of working hours in the airline industry increases, the labour supply there will shift to the left.

-- Availability and quality of education and training: is quality training and education for a particular job, say pilots, is lacking, then the labour supply for it will be low.
-When new education and training institutes open, the labour supply will rise- shift to the right.
+- Availability and quality of education and training: if quality training and education for a particular job, say pilots, is lacking, then the labour supply for it will be low.
+When new education and training institutes open, the labour supply will rise (labour supply curve shifts to the right).

 Why would a person’s wage rate change overtime?